 - Alternatives to performing hot work should be used where practical.
-Examples of alternate methods include providing portable oil-filled radiator type heaters to thaw frozen pipe; using mechanical hydraulic shears or reciprocating saws instead of hot work cutting; using mechanical bolting or airactuated fasteners instead of welding; or using screwed, flanged, or clamped piping connections instead of welding connections together. - If alternative methods are unavailable, hot work should be performed in off-site subcontractor shops or designated hot work areas (e.g., pre-approved weld booths or shop areas) where practical. - If off-site designated hot work areas are unavailable, hot work should be performed in on-site designated hot work areas. - If hot work shall be conducted on-site outside of designated hot work areas, the subcontractor shall ensure that hot work is not conducted during facility fire-sprinkler system outages (or other fire suppression systems). - If hot work shall be conducted on-site outside of designated hot work areas, the subcontractor shall ensure that hot work is not conducted when the potential exists for an explosive environment, such as locations where flammable vapors or combustible dusts are present. - If hot work shall be conducted on-site outside of designated hot work areas, the subcontractor shall ensure that hot work is not conducted where there is exposure to unprotected accumulations of combustible materials. - If hot work shall be conducted on-site outside of designated hot work areas, the subcontractor shall ensure that hot work is not conducted outdoors when a Red Flag Warning is in effect.
-Prior to the start of any hot work activity, the subcontractor shall review the National Weather Service at www.weather.gov for Red Flag Warning alert.
-If a red flag is posted, the subcontractor shall adhere to fire bans or restrictions posted at www.jeffco.us. - If hot work shall be conducted on-site outside of designated hot work areas, the subcontractor shall ensure that hot work is not conducted in other locations the FM determines unsuitable for hot work.
+Examples of alternate methods include providing portable oil-filled radiator-type heaters to thaw frozen pipe; using mechanical hydraulic shears or reciprocating saws instead of hot-work cutting; using mechanical bolting or air-actuated fasteners instead of welding; or using screwed, flanged, or clamped piping connections instead of welding connections together. - If alternative methods are unavailable, hot work should be performed in off-site subcontractor shops or designated hot-work areas (e.g., preapproved weld booths or shop areas) where practical. - If off-site designated hot-work areas are unavailable, hot work should be performed in on-site designated hot-work areas. - If hot work shall be conducted on-site outside of designated hot-work areas, the subcontractor shall ensure that hot work is not conducted during facility fire-sprinkler system outages (or other fire suppression systems). - If hot work shall be conducted on-site outside of designated hot-work areas, the subcontractor shall ensure that hot work is not conducted when the potential exists for an explosive environment, such as locations where flammable vapors or combustible dusts are present. - If hot work shall be conducted on-site outside of designated hot-work areas, the subcontractor shall ensure that hot work is not conducted where there is exposure to unprotected accumulations of combustible materials. - If hot work shall be conducted on-site outside of designated hot-work areas, the subcontractor shall ensure that hot work is not conducted outdoors when a Red Flag Warning is in effect.
+Prior to the start of any hot-work activity, the subcontractor shall review the National Weather Service at weather gov for a Red Flag Warning alert.
+If a red flag is posted, the subcontractor shall adhere to fire bans or restrictions posted at www.jeffco.us.